 Beginning with students who become first-year students during the 2016-17 academic year, one or more experiential courses totaling at least six credit hours.
-Experiential courses include simulation courses, law clinics, and field placements.
+Experiential courses include simulation courses, law clinics, and field placements offered by the Law School.